bramtayl/Justly/README.md

 ### Table editor

-You can use the table editor to edit chords, pitched notes, or unpitched notes.
 Each row of a table represents a unit: a chord, pitched note, or unpitched note.

 You can select a single cell by clicking on it.